 The Volunteering Community Reference Group will provide the Hon Minister with non-binding advice and information on trends and issues impacting the sector and feedback on the implementation of the State Volunteering Strategy.

-Below are members of the Volunteering Community Reference Group:
+The members of the Volunteering Community Reference Group include:

 Minister for Volunteering